mghrear/BDT-covid-risk-classifier/README.md

-# ICS635-covid-kaggle
+# Covid risk classifier
-Repository for my entry into the ICS635 covid kaggle competition
+Repository for my entry into the ICS635 covid kaggle competition (https://www.kaggle.com/c/covid-19-risk-2022).

-The classifier in this repository won 3rd place in the kaggle competition out of ~50 student.
+The classifier determines the risk of death given information about the patient.

+##procedd_data_final.ipynb
+A notebook for cleaning and processing the provided data.

+##BDT_classifier.ipynb

-procedd_data_final.ipynb processes the data provided ensemble_AB_op.ipynb optimizes, trains, and tests the classifier and creates a submission file
+A notebook that optimizes, trains, and tests A boosted decision tree  classifier and creates a submission file for the competition.

-the competition and data can be viewed here: https://www.kaggle.com/c/covid-19-risk-2022